 Type 2 acne is similar to Type 1 acne.
 The major difference is Type 2 is painful to touch and the swelling and redness are more pronounced.
 Pimples can range from small to medium sized red bumps that are painful to the touch.
 It is important to practice good personal hygiene and avoid touching the inflamed pimples.
-Most people cannot help popping their pimples which leads to scarring and infection.
-Treatment of choice are over-the-counter topical antibiotics and topical retinoids.
+Most people cannot help popping their pimples which lead to scarring and infection.
+Treatment of choice is over-the-counter topical antibiotics and topical retinoids.
 You may also opt to have oral antibiotics if acne is not responsive to topical treatment.
 Those who are skeptic in taking oral medication may also elect to get Blue Light therapy

 .
 It is a treatment often done in clinical settings but has been made more affordable and sustainable by Trophy Skin.
 The Blue light penetrates the skin, targeting the acne-causing P. acnes bacterium and causes it to starve and die off.

 Type 3 Acne

 Type 3 acne are painful medium to large nodules and pustules and are accompanied by inflammation and swelling.
 Large whiteheads and huge, sore bumps are common.
 It takes approximately 10-14 days for each pimple to dry out.
 Type 3 acne is usually unresponsive to topical acne medications because the infection is located deeper in the skin.
 Because of this, type 3 acne has a greater chance of producing pitting scars or raised acne scars.
 Oral antibiotics and retinoids are the treatment of choice for Type 3 acne.